orientechnologies/orientdb-docs/Data-Centers.md

 ![Studio-Data-Centers](images/studio-data-centers.png)

-All you need is using the tag `"dataCenters"` in your [`default-distributed-config.json`](Distributed-Configuration.html#default-distributed-db-configjson) configuration file.
+All you need is to use the tag `"dataCenters"` in your [`default-distributed-config.json`](Distributed-Configuration.html#default-distributed-db-configjson) configuration file.
 This is the format:

 ```json
   "dataCenters": {